 Any of the programs that we offer can be done virtually.
 To see a full list, click here.

 This summer, when I think of a virtual program, I think of kids gathering in the library and me on the screen in front of them.
 The microphone would be on and we could freely talk back and forth, perhaps with a librarian helping to support.
 I think this would be a great experience for children who live in an area not touched by the ocean!

 " I thought it was very engaging for being virtual.
 The call and responses with the kids were great." ~ participant from the 2021 summer programs.

 This program will accommodate up to 80 people and span 2 hours in the library on the program day.
 (20 people sign up for one of four 30-minute time slots.)
 The suggest age range is children entering 1st grade - 6th grade.
 This is not a program for children for children under 5.

-Cost: $495.
+2022 Cost: $495 plus travel.
 Contact us if you think more people will be interested!
 Discounts are given in terms of travel costs.